stacks-network/docs/_develop/zero_to_dapp_3_win.md

 Blockstack identity and to read and write to the user's data stored in a Gaia hub.

-{% include note.html content="Animal Kingdom uses a pre-relese version 19.0.0-alpha.2 of the Blockstack javascript library.
-Feel free to follow <a href='https://github.com/blockstack/blockstack.js/pull/542' target='\_blank'>the pull request for this version</a> to track the version's progress." %}

 ### Authenticating user identity

 The `src/App.js` file creates a Blockstack `UserSession` and uses that session's